Something for the Boys (film)

-Something for the Boys is a 1944 musical comedy film directed by Lewis Seiler.
-It stars Carmen Miranda, Michael O'Shea, Vivian Blaine, Phil Silvers, Sheila Ryan and Perry Como.
+Something for the Boys is a 1944 American musical comedy film directed by Lewis Seiler.
+It stars Carmen Miranda, Michael O'Shea, Vivian Blaine, Phil Silvers, Sheila Ryan, Perry Como, and Glenn Langan.

-The screenplay, based on a Broadway musical with songs by Cole Porter, follows three cousins who, during World War II, inherit a mansion.
-Chiquita Hart (Carmen Miranda), Harry (Phil Silvers), and Blossom (Vivian Blaine) decide to turn the place into a guesthouse for military wives, combining service with artistic performances.
+The screenplay, based on the 1943 Broadway musical with songs by Cole Porter, follows three cousins who, during World War II, inherit a mansion.
+Chiquita Hart (Miranda), Harry (Silvers), and Blossom (Blaine) decide to turn the place into a guesthouse for military wives, combining service with artistic performances.

-Actress Judy Holliday, who would go on to win an Oscar for Best Actress six years later for Born Yesterday (1950), makes a brief appearance with just one line of dialogue.
+Actress Judy Holliday, who would go on to win an Academy Award for Best Actress six years later for Born Yesterday (1950), makes a brief appearance with just one line of dialogue.